Mrudula-intelizign/FAQ-chatbot-for-iconnect-/README.md

-# iConneXpert – Intelligent FAQ Assistant
+# iConnectXpert – Intelligent FAQ Assistant

 iConneXpert is an AI-powered FAQ bot designed to provide accurate and intelligent responses about **Intelizign iConnect**.
 It leverages **Sentence Transformers** for semantic search and intent classification, and is deployed via **Streamlit** for an interactive UI.